 Good to know

-Redefining the water park experience, the brand-new Volcano Bay (opening in May 2017) is the best water park in Orlando for adults.
+Redefining the water park experience, Volcano Bay is the best water park in Orlando for adults.
 It offers attractions to suit every member of the family and is split into four areas, Rainforest Village, River Village, Wave Village and, of course, The Volcano.
 These are the rides you can look forward to…

 Krakatau Aqua Coaster